scuervo91/dcapy/docs/tutorial/4e-Tutorial_WellsGroup/4e-Tutorial_WellsGroup_yml.md

 Here there are two additional features in the Cashflow Parameter definition.

-1. If you cant to assign an additional Capex to the project that does not assigned to a single well but the case itself, for example a Purchase price, infraestructure investment, etc..., you can declare a `CashFlowParam` with the key argument `general` set to **True**.
+1. If you want to assign an additional Capex to the project that does not assigned to a single well but the case itself, for example a Purchase price, infraestructure investment, etc..., you can declare a `CashFlowParam` with the key argument `general` set to **True**.
 What it does is not to pass the cashflow parameter to each well instead make a *general* cashflow for the model.

 ```python